Backendly/commercecore-payment-service/README.md

 # CommerceCore Payment Service API

 ![RevPloy](Payment.png)
 Welcome to the CommerceCore Payment Service API!
-This API provides resources for managing HR activities in a company.
+This API provides payment endpoint for the CommerceCore API

 ## Table of Contents